Vedant864/Rr/README.md

        y = "Average MPG") +
   theme_minimal()

-  #5.Titanic Survival Analysis: Inbuilt Dataset: Titanic in R
+  # 5. Titanic Survival Analysis: Inbuilt Dataset: Titanic in R

-#A. Compute the total number of passengers by gender and class.
+# A. Compute the total number of passengers by gender and class.

-#B. Calculate the percentage of passengers who survived, grouped by class.
+# B. Calculate the percentage of passengers who survived, grouped by class.

 library(titanic)
 library(dplyr)

 data <- titanic_train

-#A. Total number of passengers by gender and class
+# A. Total number of passengers by gender and class
 passenger_counts <- data %>%
   group_by(Sex, Pclass) %>%
   summarise(Total_Passengers = n())

 print(passenger_counts)

-#B. Percentage of passengers who survived, grouped by class
+# B. Percentage of passengers who survived, grouped by class
 survival_by_class <- data %>%
   group_by(Pclass) %>%
   summarise(Survival_Rate = mean(Survived) * 100)